NicolasLagaillardie/mpst_rust_github/artifact.md

 1. **Functionality**:  Mp-anon tool can be used for safe communication programming in Rust.
 In particular, you should be able to verify three claims from the paper:

-   * Use the mp-anan to write and verify affine protocols using MPST and Scribble as explained in Section 2 in the paper, i.e bottom-up approach. __Check the claim  by__: following [Part II: Step 1.1](#Step1.1)
+   * Use the mp-anon to write and verify affine protocols using MPST and Scribble as explained in Section 2 in the paper, i.e bottom-up approach. __Check the claim  by__: following [Part II: Step 1.1](#Step1.1)

    * Use the mp-anon to write and verify affine protocols using MPST and kmc, i.e top-down approach, as explained in Section 2 in the paper. __Check the claim  by__: following [Part II: Step 1.2](#Step1.2)